IBM Designed to Be Shared

-IBM reinvented its social media persona with the launch of IBMblr on Tumblr.
+IBM reinvented its social persona with the launch of IBMblr on Tumblr.
 Instead of acting like a B2B brand on a sales call, each post became a new opportunity to reveal the tech giant's little-known culture of innovation and design.
-Through its eye-candy animations, irreverent tone, magazine-style themes and inventive hacks, IBMblr gained 100+ million impressions by remaking corporate social content into something that was designed to be shared.
+Through its eye-candy animations, irreverent tone, magazine-style themes and inventive hacks, IBMblr gained 100+ million impressions by sharing its secrets of innovation in way that was designed to be shared.

-It started out as a last-minute, small-budget assignment to mark IBM's 20-year patent record.
+It started as a last-minute assignment to mark IBM's 20-year patent record.

 What the Fractal?
 Known as ‘God’s thumbprint,’ fractals are the math formulas discovered by famed IBM Researcher Benoit Mandelbrot.
 His discovery revealed the hidden patterns of nature and inspired a generation of artists and innovators.
 To celebrate, IBMblr hosted a month-long Fractal Fest including dozens of fractal GIFs, a fractal cake and an application that hacked into Tumblr itself, transforming any blog into one-of-a-kind fractal art.
 IBM Fractal Fest project →